irsbugs/cmrt/Custom Fields.md

 [2021-11-01 04:28:57] Community Ambassador Yapeen
 ```

-When creating the Individual contacts for the CMRT officer, the *Info* field contains the 2025 elected officials name.
+When creating the *Individual* contacts for the CMRT officers, the *Info* field contains the 2025 elected officials name.
 E.g. For *President CMRT* the Info field is: *2025: Janice Simpson*.
-This was done as a way of testing the importing of the csv file.
-These *Info* for these six *Individual* contacts is open for change.
+This was done as a way of havig some data for testing the importing of the csv file.
+The *Info* for these six *Individual* contacts is open for change or additional information.

 ### ABN Field